michaelmusty/.dotfiles/README.markdown

 There’s some silly stuff in `install-games`:

-*   `kvlt(6)` translates input to emulate a style of typing unique to black metal communities on the internet
+*   `kvlt(6)` translates input to emulate a style of typing unique to black metal communities on the internet.
 *   `zs(6)` prepends “z” case-appropriately to every occurrence of “s” in the text on its standard input.